Rhizocarpales

-Rhizocarpales are an order of lichen-forming fungi in the subclass Lecanoromycetidae of the class Lecanoromycetes.
+The Rhizocarpales are an order of lichen-forming fungi in the subclass Lecanoromycetidae of the class Lecanoromycetes.
 It has two families, Rhizocarpaceae and Sporastatiaceae, which contain mostly crustose lichens.

 Taxonomy

-The order was originally proposed by lichenologists Jolanta Miądlikowska and Francois Lutzoni in 2007, following a molecular phylogenetic analysis of the Lecanoromycetes.
+The order was originally proposed by the lichenologists Jolanta Miądlikowska and Francois Lutzoni in 2007, following a molecular phylogenetic analysis of the Lecanoromycetes.
 However, the name was not validly published according to article 32.1(d) of the International Code of Nomenclature for algae, fungi, and plants, because it was not "accompanied by a description or diagnosis or by a reference to a previously and effectively published description or diagnosis".
-The authors published the name validly in 2016.
+The same authors published the name validly in 2016.

-In 2017, Divakar and colleagues used a then-recently developed "temporal phylogenetic" approach to identify temporal bands for specific taxonomic ranks in the Lecanoromycetes, suggesting that groups of species that diverged within the temporal band of 176–194 myr (million years ago) represent orders.
+In 2017, Pradeep Divakar and colleagues used a then-recently developed "temporal phylogenetic" approach to identify temporal bands for specific taxonomic ranks in the Lecanoromycetes, suggesting that groups of species that diverged within the temporal band of 176–194 myr (million years ago) represent orders.
 They proposed to split the Rhizocarpales into two orders, the Rhizocarpales sensu stricto, and the Sporastatiales, reasoning that these groups split from each other at 208 myr, outside the temporal band they set for orders.
 This split was not accepted in a later critical analysis of the temporal phylogenetic approach to fungal classification.